What is the payment and cancellation policy?

 How long will counselling take?

 This is dependent on multiple factors including your goals, personal motivation, the complexity and duration of the situation you are presenting with.
 Some issues can be resolved over a few sessions, and some might take longer.
 We will check in at regular intervals to see how counselling is going for you and review your goals or intentions.
-As much as I find meaning and purpose in the work I do with clients, my hope is always to help you meet your goals so that you can live a happy and healthy life without necessarily feeling the need for counselling.

-What days and times do you have available?
+What days and times do you work?

 Do you offer video or phone sessions in place of in-person visits?

 Yes.
 This option has always been available and since the pandemic most people feel more comfortable accessing counselling through these means.
+Of course, in-person sessions are always an option.